Learning To Spot Fake News: Start With A Gut Check

 Caulfield argues education does have a role, alongside changes like better algorithms on social networks and tighter regulations, in improving the information landscape.
 Plus, for him, this kind of work answers a philosophical question: "What do we want education for citizens to look like in a networked world?"
 He uses an ecological metaphor to explain what he means:

-"If you have a couple of people in a large group who identify as scientists, humanists, activists, historians, you build up a herd immunity," to falsehoods, he says.
+"If you have a couple of people in a large group who identify as scientists, humanists, activists, historians, you build up a herd immunity" to falsehoods, he says.
 For example, a study by Facebook showed that when someone references Snopes in the comments of a Facebook share, the original sharer is 4.4 times more likely to delete his or her post.
-And that's the truth, as far as I know.
+And that is the truth ... as far as I know.

 Sites For Spotting Lies